AzerPUG/DruidOnly-Raids/README.md

 - AzerPUG's Interrupt Helper: https://www.curseforge.com/wow/addons/azerpugs-interrupt-helper.

 # Requirements.
 To make sure that the event does not become a wipefest, we have to put some boundaries and requirements.
 These requirements are low, if not a bit too low.
 But should be easily obtainable by anyone who wants to join.
-If you need help in making this requirements, the AzerPUG community can maybe help you out!
+If you need help in making these requirements, the AzerPUG community can maybe help you out!
 Join our Discord (see the website link above) and come have a chat with us!
 (You will need to join the Discord anyway, for the event itself!)

 ### Discord.
 Being on Discord during and for the entire event, is mandatory.
 We want to be able to communicate.
 It is not a problem if you do not have a mic, althought it is strongly preferred.
 But at least hearing your Raid Leaders when they are talking will help out a lot!